-Mayor Pro Tem Casey said she would start with her basic first question.
+Mayor Pro Tem Casey thanked Ms. Gurumurthy for stepping forward and showing interest in seeking an appointment.
+She said she would start with her basic first question.
 She asked Ms. Gurumurthy if she could explain to us the role of City Council or the involvement that City Council should have in managing the city.
 Ms. Gurumurthy said first, she thought that the City Council is kind of a bridge or liaison between the community as well as the city.
 She felt that City Council should understand all the details behind the different governing bodies and how the city performs all the action, but also create a framework based on community feedback and insights, and then framework and guidance for the city and staff to set goals and perform and execute for the goals.
+Mayor Pro Tem Casey said wonderful and thanked her for her response.

 Mayor Fischer commented that Ms. Gurumurthy mentioned quite a few great goals in your introduction.
-He asked if she were up her with Council in a couple of weeks, what would be one or two that you would home in-on as far as goal setting, submission and lobbying other members.
+He asked if she were up her with Council in a couple of weeks, what would be one or two that you would hone in-on as far as goal setting, submission and lobbying other members.
 Ms. Gurumurthy said she was assuming that the optimization for road construction is already going to be a part of it.
 She said what she was going to lobby for would be fostering a senior friendly community because she thought that we have a lot of seniors and there are a lot of opportunities to bring them together and most importantly, having them inspire the younger generation and share the history of Novi.
 Secondly, she said she was passionate about environmental stewardship, preserving and working towards sustainability goals.
 She said that would be another one that she would work towards.
+Mayor Fischer said very good, thank you very much.

 Member Staudt commented that she had the most comprehensive questionnaire of anybody that evening.
 He said one of the things that reading through it is exactly how do you feel about the role of public safety and the priority it provides to a city like the City of Novi.
 Ms. Gurumurthy said first, she wanted to start by saying, that when she said she was the proud resident, she felt that Novi is a very, very safe community, which she was very proud of.
 She believed public safety is something that across the community they must feel very safe in terms of all aspects, whether it is working during the night, being part of any event, they should feel safe.
 She thought it is very important for the City Council to be able to create that space, a safe space, working with the City, working with the staff, even understanding the community if there are any gaps in terms of safety.
-She said that is what she would think, first of all understand the gaps, but then also work with the city and staff to be able to create that safe environment, it there are any gaps.
+She said that is what she would think, first of all understand the gaps, but then also work with the City and staff to be able to create that safe environment, it there are any gaps.
+Member Staudt thanked her for her response.